Algonquin Power & Utilities (AQN) Scheduled to Post Earnings on Thursday

-Algonquin Power & Utilities (TSE:AQN) is set to post its quarterly earnings results after the market closes on Thursday, May 6th.
-Analysts expect Algonquin Power & Utilities to post earnings of C$0.33 per share for the quarter.
+Algonquin Power & Utilities (NYSE:AQN) is scheduled to post its quarterly earnings results after the market closes on Thursday, May 6th.
+Analysts expect Algonquin Power & Utilities to post earnings of $0.27 per share for the quarter.
+Individual interested in listening to the company’s earnings conference call can do so using this link.

-A number of equities research analysts have commented on the stock.
-Royal Bank of Canada restated an “outperform” rating and issued a C$18.00 price target on shares of Algonquin Power & Utilities in a report on Monday, March 15th.
-Raymond James reduced their price objective on shares of Algonquin Power & Utilities from C$20.00 to C$19.00 and set an “outperform” rating for the company in a report on Friday, March 5th.
-JPMorgan Chase & Co. reduced their price objective on shares of Algonquin Power & Utilities from C$22.00 to C$21.00 in a report on Wednesday, March 31st.
-Credit Suisse Group lifted their price objective on shares of Algonquin Power & Utilities to C$17.50 and gave the company a “neutral” rating in a report on Wednesday, April 14th.
-Finally, CSFB set a C$17.50 price objective on shares of Algonquin Power & Utilities and gave the company a “neutral” rating in a report on Wednesday, April 14th.
-Two research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Algonquin Power & Utilities presently has a consensus rating of “Buy” and a consensus target price of C$18.25.
+A number of brokerages have recently commented on AQN.
+Credit Suisse Group began coverage on shares of Algonquin Power & Utilities in a research report on Tuesday, April 20th.
+They set a “neutral” rating and a $17.50 price objective for the company.
+Morgan Stanley cut their price objective on shares of Algonquin Power & Utilities from $17.00 to $16.50 and set an “equal weight” rating for the company in a research report on Monday, April 26th.
+National Bank Financial lowered their target price on shares of Algonquin Power & Utilities from $19.00 to $17.00 and set an “outperform” rating on the stock in a research note on Monday, March 8th.
+Royal Bank of Canada lowered their target price on shares of Algonquin Power & Utilities from $20.00 to $18.00 and set an “outperform” rating on the stock in a research note on Monday, March 8th.
+Finally, Raymond James cut shares of Algonquin Power & Utilities from a “strong-buy” rating to an “outperform” rating and upped their target price for the company from $19.00 to $20.00 in a research note on Wednesday, January 27th.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and four have issued a buy rating to the company.
+The company currently has an average rating of “Hold” and an average target price of $16.55.

 Algonquin Power & Utilities Company Profile